scraperlab/browserext/README.md

 ### Linux (Ubuntu)

-There are instructions for Ubuntu, in other Linux packages may vary.

 It requires X11 Server.
 On the server without desktop you must use Xvfb.
 For loading Xvfb at system startup add this line to /etc/rc.local: